kurtlewis/Visualizer/README.md

 The classes TestVisualization and Sort are intended to be examples of how to extend Visualizer.

 Once you've created your visualization and tested it, submit a pull request.
 Please document your code well, and make sure no artifacts are left from any IDE you might use.

+### Choosing a visualization
+This repository is intended to visualize classic algorithms.
+For example, sorts, searches, or tree operations.

+When considering an algorithm to visualize, check to make sure a visualization of that algorithm does not already exist in the project.
+We will only accept new algorithms, or radically different visualizations of already existing algorithms.
+Consider modfiying an Visualization if you think you can do it better, rather than creating a new one.

+### Methods to override

 ```
 /***